jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Techvolution gives us the power to upgrade our society.
 With this new philosophy, every person on Main Street has the right and duty to upgrade their society with the almost magical possibilities of computers and the internet.

-Yet there is something missing.
+Yet, there is something very important missing.

 Techvolution is indeed the politics of the Internt Age.
 But politics doesn't open businesses, generate electricity, or grow food to eat.
-To really live in the Internet Age, we must also upgrade our economics.
-Only with a modernized way to work, play, and grow families will me and you ever be happy with our society like our ancestors were.
+To really live in the future, we must also upgrade our economics.
+Only with a modernized way to work and grow families will me and you ever be happy with our society again.

-We'll change our economics by learning a familar lesson.
-Being a consumer or employee makes us just as poweless as being a Left/Right ideologue.
-Your true economic power comes by deciding who gets your labour and money.
+We change our economics by learning a familar lesson.
+Your true economic power isn't being a consumer or becoming an employee with benefits and a retirement fund.
+Your choices either make you powerful or not.
+And in economics your choices means getting to decide who gets your labour and money.

-And just like in economics, to increase your economic influence, we must do it with levers of power that let you control exactly who you work for, whose products you buy, and under what terms you make these deals.
+To increase your economic influence, we must do it with levers of power that let you control exactly who you work for, whose products you buy, and under what terms you make these deals.
 This new economy is a place where individuals are as powerful as Big Business or Big Government.
 Making this Main Street so empowered is the goaline that Techvolution must fight for.

 Happily, you'll already starting to live in the economy of the future.
-And we have the internet protagonists to thank for building it.
+And we have the modern day protagonists to thank for building it.

 ## Economic Upgrade

 Internet Age economics is centered on two simple facts: digital property doesn't expire and it can be shared with anyone in the world.
-These innovations mean everyone, forever, can continually add to a single source of truth, like Wikipedia, instead of rewriting, reprinting, and rebuying enclyclopedias every year.
+These innovations mean everyone, forever, can continually add to a single source of truth, instead of rewriting, remaking, and rebuying the same old stuff year after year.

 If YouTube existed in Issac Newton's time, we'd all be learning about gravity from his videos.

 If you can imagine how cool that is, you'll appreciate why the economic policy of the future is called digital mass-collaboration.

-But before we can learn more about the economy of tomorrow, we must understand the Industrial Age economy its going to replace.
+But before we can learn more about the economy of tomorrow, we must understand the Industrial Age economy its going to improve.
 As a fun bonus, we'll also get to see where antagonists come from too.

 ## The Era of Mass-Production

 The Industrial Age started in the late 1700s.
-If you time travelled and "looked down" on society back then, you'd see a much different.
+If you time travelled and "looked down" on society back then, you'd see a much different world.

 It was a time of mud roads, hand tools, and abacus calculators.
 Human perseverance and ingenuity filled in for very limited technology.
-Being hungry, sick, and cold was an all too common way of life back then.
+Being sick, cold, and hungry was an all too common way of life back then.

 This world is where Left/Right ideologies shined.
 You see, Left/Right writers like Adam Smith, Edmund Burke, and John Stuart Mill lived on the frontline like everyone else.
 They too never had running water, antibiotics, or fresh food in the winter.
-Feeling frontline pain motivated these philosopers to create the Industrial Age player god.
-Conservatives and Progressives were very committed to curing their society's poverty.
+Feeling society's pain motivated these philosopers to create the Industrial Age player god.
+Conservatives and Progressives were born to solve poverty.

-The same way we often dream of "Space Age" technology, the people inside the young Left/Right player god dreamed of year-round food supply, hot bath water, and communications that didn't need a horse.
+The same way we often dream of "Space Age" technology, the people who clicked together inside the young Left/Right player god dreamed of year-round food supply, hot bath water, and communications that didn't need a horse.
 To get these technological wonders, player gods of the Industrial Age upgraded their society with an economic policy called mass-production.

-As fortune would have it, mass-production already seeded itself.
-The technology needed to mass produce anything, the piston steam engine (1712), was invented well before Left/Right were even born.
-As engineers, technicians and other protagonists make piston power stronger, they created steam and belt engines.
-These engines powered lathes, drills, and presses.
-These machines were put together like clockwork to mass-produce clothes, newspapers, and trains.
+As fortune would have it, the technology needed to mass produce anything, the piston steam engine (1712), already seeded the economic policy of mass-production.
+As engineers, technicians and other protagonists make piston engines more powerful, they created powered lathes, drills, and presses.
+These machines were put together like clockwork into production lines to mass-produce clothes, newspapers, and trains.
 However, although steam powered production was much faster than traditional manual labour, machines still needed a lot of manpower to work.

 That's why, throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs in villiages and towns to work at one of the many factories being built in the cities of the world.